The Langley Schools Music Project: History

 The recordings were little known until Brian Linds, a Victoria record collector, found the first record in a thrift store in 2000.
 He sent it to Irwin Chusid, a proponent of outsider music.
-After ten labels had rejected them, Bar/None Records released Innocence & Despair, a single-CD compilation of the two LPs.
+He arranged to have the combined two LPs released on CD by the Netherlands-based label Basta Audio-Visuals.
+However, according to Chusid:

+When it became apparent (to me) that Basta's US distributor would not fully understand the nature of this release, I decided (with Basta's cooperation) to search for a US label to cover the North American market.
+The Langley project was rejected by ten labels. ...
+The consensus reaction from these companies indicated they didn't take these recordings seriously; several referred to them as "novelties," and observed that "no one would want to listen to this stuff a second time."

+Chusid eventually arranged to have the album issued in North America on Bar/None Records.
+It was scheduled for release in early September, but was delayed after the 9/11 attacks on the World Trade Center.
+It was finally issued on 23 October 2001.

 Response

 Innocence & Despair quickly created an international buzz, making many end-of-the-year best album lists in 2001.

 Fred Schneider (B-52s) called the project "a haunting, evocative wall-of-sound experience that is affecting in an incredibly visceral way".
 Neil Gaiman commented, "I wish every school taught music like this.
 I wish every piece of music recorded in a school gymnasium were this haunting... and then I suspect that, if I listened to them right, maybe they would be."

 Richard Carpenter described the vocals on "Calling Occupants" as "charming".
 David Bowie said the version of "Space Oddity" was "a piece of art that I couldn't have conceived of", describing the vocals as "earnest if lugubrious" and the backing arrangement as "astounding".

 Salon music critic Steven Hyden wrote: "[T]he gloomy title [Innocence and Despair] is no lie: The echoing, yelping renditions of this feel-good music gives off a powerfully aching melancholy.
 It’s the sound of youth, frozen on tape, as it fades inexorably away."

+In a 2025 retrospective review in Dangerous Minds, Richard Metzger wrote, "[T]he albums were released by Bar/None Records in 2001. ...
+With people looking for feel-good stories after 9-11, the extraordinary bittersweet chorus of innocent young voices, along with the unlikely saga of the rediscovery of the Langley Schools Music Project, saw the CD go on to worldwide acclaim."